mercanbirer/players_api/README.md

  JsonSerializable:
  command : flutter pub add json_annotation dev:build_runner dev:json_serializable

+//RegisterSingleton:
+  We use this method to register a singleton instance get<T>())

+//RegisterLazySingleton:
+  get<T>() is called the first time

+//RegisterFactory:
+  We use this method to return a new instance of type T every time we call get<T>()

 A few resources to get you started if this is your first Flutter project: